-month MBA with internship
+month MBA with fellowship

 of companies reporting exposure to climate change risks - 2019 State of GreenBiz Report